sara0aali/Collaborative-Deep-Learning-for-Recommender-Systems-Update/README.md

 Sampath Chanda
 Suyin Wang
 Xiaoou Zhang
-Original Project The original implementation of this project can be found on GitHub: Collaborative-Deep-Learning-for-Recommender-Systems.
+Original Project The original implementation of this project can be found on GitHub:(https://github.com/xiaoouzhang/Collaborative-Deep-Learning-for-Recommender-Systems.git)

 Enhancements and Modifications